CSUSBIndependentStudy/centos/BASE.md

 This image can be retrieved from the CentOS website.

-I only needed the first ISO image in the distribution for two reasons:

-- I deselected the installation of all optional packages, and
-- The hardware drivers needed for my computer are present on the first image.
+I only needed the first ISO image in the distribution because the hardware drivers needed for my computer are present on the first image and I did not install any optional software that may be on the second image.

 If you install to a machine that requires a driver that is stored on the other disk, you will be prompted to insert the disk for that image.